Digital-to-analog converter: Overview

-A DAC can reconstruct an analog signal approximating an original signal sampled by an ADC provided that its bandwidth met requirements of the Nyquist–Shannon sampling theorem (e.g., a baseband signal with bandwidth less than the Nyquist frequency).
-Digital sampling by an ADC introduces quantization error (rounding error) that manifests as low-level noise in the reconstructed signal, as well as other distortions associated with band limiting the signal.
-Signal reconstruction by a DAC introduces distortions from imperfections such as clock jitter, level errors, filter artifacts and analog circuit nonlinearities.
+Provided that a signal's bandwidth meets the requirements of the Nyquist–Shannon sampling theorem (i.e., a baseband signal with bandwidth less than the Nyquist frequency) and was sampled with infinite resolution, the original signal can theoretically be reconstructed from the sampled data.
+However, an ADC's filtering can't entirely eliminate all frequencies above the Nyquist frequency, which will alias into the baseband frequency range.
+And the ADC's digital sampling process introduces some quantization error (rounding error), which manifests as low-level noise.
+These errors can be kept within the requirements of the targeted application (e.g. under the limited dynamic range of human hearing for audio applications).

 Applications

 DACs and ADCs are part of an enabling technology that has contributed greatly to the digital revolution.
 To illustrate, consider a typical long-distance telephone call.
 The caller's voice is converted into an analog electrical signal by a microphone, then the analog signal is converted to a digital stream by an ADC.
 The digital stream is then divided into network packets where it may be sent along with other digital data, not necessarily audio.
 The packets are then received at the destination, but each packet may take a completely different route and may not even arrive at the destination in the correct time order.
 The digital voice data is then extracted from the packets and assembled into a digital data stream.
-A DAC converts this back into an analog electrical signal, which drives an audio amplifier, which in turn drives a loudspeaker, which finally produces sound.
+A DAC converts this back into an analog electrical signal, which drives an audio amplifier, which in turn drives a speaker, which finally produces sound.

 Audio

-Most modern audio signals are stored in digital form (for example MP3s and CDs) and, in order to be heard through speakers, they must be converted into an analog signal.
+Most modern audio signals are stored in digital form (for example MP3s and CDs), and in order to be heard through speakers, they must be converted into an analog signal.
 DACs are therefore found in CD players, digital music players, and PC sound cards.